Postmus/coach/README.txt

 --------

 1.0: Initial release.
-1.1: Added 2 new measures of recurrent HF hospitalization
+1.1: Added 2 new measures of recurrent HF hospitalization.
+2.0: Upgraded the Java implementation to the final version of the model as published in European Journal of Heart Failure.

 Copyright & copying permission
 ------------------------------

-Copyright 2010 Douwe Postmus
+Copyright 2010-2013 Douwe Postmus

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.